Article Attributed To: Nick Gestido, Editor at Hunt Valley Patch

 That’s the philosophy behind Drool of Rock, a new preschool learning center in Cockeysville, with a curriculum focused on teaching kids about the power of music.

-Lawson, 33, and longtime friend Alicia Redifer, 37, the center director, opened Drool of Rock after working together running a home daycare.
+Crawford, 33, and longtime friend Alicia Redifer, 37, the center director, opened Drool of Rock after working together running a home daycare.

 “He would expose the kids to this music-powered curriculum.
 Not a single kid would forget him.
 If there was one teacher you remembered when you were 70, it would be Pat Hunley,” she said.